chungchi300/chungchi300.github.io/source/_posts/program-design/efficiency-and-high-readability-transfer-protocol.md

 category: Program design
 ---

+{% asset_img analogy.jpg %}

 # Basic knowledge and problem

+> Selecting format is selecting proper container for your lunch,it just contains all your food properly without taking unnecessary size and it looks good
+>
+> -- <cite>Jeff Chung</cite>

 ## Basic

 All data eventually sent in binary format.
-Binary don't necessary program memory,it can be **transfer protocol**
+Binary don't necessary means program memory,it can be **transfer protocol**

 ## Problem